Anderson (footballer, born 1988): Personal life

 It was reported that Anderson was hospitalised after a serious car crash in Portugal on 31 July 2010.
 He had spent the night before at a nightclub before leaving in his Audi R8.
 The crash occurred at 7 am when the car came off the road and hit a farm wall before entering a field.
 Anderson was unconscious but was pulled from the car minutes before it exploded.
 Another man and a woman were also in the car.
 All three suffered minor injuries and were treated for whiplash, concussion and shock at a hospital.
 Anderson returned to United to continue his rehabilitation.

-Anderson refused to take a breathalyser test during the early hours in his native Porto Alegre and police forced his bodyguard to drive him home a week before his 24th birthday.

 Anderson's father died at the age of 41, when Anderson was 14.
 He has three siblings.
 Anderson has five children – three daughters and two sons.

+In September 2024, a Brazilian court ruled that Anderson would face prison unless he paid outstanding child maintenance of over £45,000.